Converg3nce/matic-docs/docs/develop/metatransactions/metatransactions-gsn.md

 ### Recipient Contract

 This is the contract that we want to make GSN-aware, for that we're simply going to inherit from [BaseRelayRecipeint](https://github.com/opengsn/gsn/blob/master/contracts/BaseRelayRecipient.sol), which adds one important method `_msgSender()`, to be used in all occurances of `msg.sender`. `_msgSender()` will take care of all lower level details for extracting actual client address, which will be different that `msg.sender` in case of meta transactions.

+### PayMaster Contract

+GSN relays are not serving free-of-cost, in order to cover their expenses, they will charge transaction fees in terms of FIAT or ERC20 tokens from paymaster contracts.
+We can inherit from [BasePaymaster](https://github.com/opengsn/gsn/blob/master/contracts/BasePaymaster.sol), and provide implementation of following methods for processing relayed calls.
+These methods to be invoked by relayhub _( only singleton instance of it for a certain network )_ before & after sending relayed calls to trusted forwarder.

+#### `acceptRelayCall`

+RelayHub asks paymaster whether it's interested in accepting new request or not, if not it can revert in this method.
+It can implement business logic for only accepting requests from white listed users; calling specific onboarding function in target contract etc.

+#### `preRelayedCall`

+After a relayed call is accepted by paymaster, relay hub will call this function before calling target contract, where some book keeping can be done.

+#### `postRelayedCall`

+After target contract call has completed, this method to be called with accurate estimate of transaction cost, where user can be charged.
+It'll also let us know whether transaction was reverted or not, giving relayer an opportunity to not charge user for reverted calls.

+Above three methods give us opportunity for creating a fee model where users can be charged using ERC20 tokens.
+In `pre-` relayed call, we lock some token & in `post-` user actually gets charged, depending upon actual gas data.